 |

-The following article appeared in the November,
+A version of the following article appeared in the

-2002, issue of The Quill & Quire article was titled: The Self-Publishing Plunge |
+November, 2002, issue of The Quill & Quire article was titled: The Self-Publishing Plunge |

 |